MarkusHumetus/Bases_de_dades_NoSQL/README.md

 ## Objectives

 Exercises to learn and train working **non-relational or not-only relational DDBB** in Python.
 This exercise is part of a full course composed by 15 differnt sprints to adquire the skills to start a career as Data Science.
 The course is taught in person at the ITAcademy from Barcelona Activa (January- July 2022).
-The work in this reposirory correspond to the 14th sprint of the course.
+The work in this reposirory correspond to the 14th sprint of the course and involves creation, manipulation and searches in the **MongoDB data base**.

 ## Getting Started